ashfurrow/danger-ruby-swiftlint/ext/swiftlint/README.md

 ### Step 1: Find the hash of the new swiftlint binary

 Go on the [Swiftlint repo's releases page](https://github.com/realm/SwiftLint/releases), go to the "Assets" section, and download the `portable_swiftlint.zip` file.
-Then open a termainl and get the md5 hash:
+Then open a terminal and get the md5 hash:

 ```sh